omarbelkady/DevOps/README.md

 stored in the etcd.
 Etcd holds the current status of any K8s component.

 ### Sample Cluster Setup
-- 2 Master Nodes(use less resources e.g. CPU, RAM and Storage)
+- 2 Master Nodes(use less resources e.g. CPU, RAM and Storage)...
+This is the brain of the cluster where all the decision are made
-- 3 Worker Nodes(use up more resources)
+- 3 Worker Nodes(use up more resources)... heavy lifting and working takes place i.e. the running of your application

+### A Master Node & Worker Node
+- The master node and worker node communicate via a kubelet

 ### How To Add A New Master/Node Server to your application
 - get a new bare server